jgb11/design-patterns-tutorial/README.md

 - Current Code with the old vendors's API (XPay in the example)
 <img src="https://www.javacodegeeks.com/wp-content/uploads/2015/09/adapter_pattern_1.jpg" alt="Adapter 1">

-- Now, the current codeToExecute interface is not compatible with the new vendor’s API.
+- Now, the current code interface is not compatible with the new vendor’s API.
 (PayD in the example)
 <img src="https://www.javacodegeeks.com/wp-content/uploads/2015/09/adapter_pattern_2.jpg" alt="Adapter 2">

 - Adapter solution